 A lovely lagoon

-You need to take a boat trip north to the tiny island of Comino to see the Blue Lagoon.
-But it sure is worth the effort.
+You need to take a boat trip north to the tiny island of Comino to see the Blue Lagoon but it sure is worth the effort.
 Regarded as one of the Mediterranean’s most beautiful lagoons, it has light ripples of translucent water, rolling to golden sands and hidden sea caves.

 There are lots of wonderful waterfronts in Malta.
 Some have soft sand, some shingle, and others are a little rockier, but you’ll always have a majestic view of the sea.
-One of our faves is Spinola Bay.
+One of our favourites is Spinola Bay.
 It manages to combine a small beach, elegant old buildings and beautiful marina filled with fishing boats.
 On the other hand, you could always visit Mellieha Beach.
 It has a long stretch of golden sand that’s perfect for sharing with your partner.

 Sit in the garden

 Malta boasts several idyllic gardens.
 Our pick of the bunch are the Barrakka Gardens.
 Spread across both upper and lower areas, they combine bright flowers, fountains and palm trees with neoclassical monuments and statues.
 There’s even a bust of Churchill!